prolego-team/ood-transformers/README.md

 ### Data

-We will use the Reuters ModApte dataset, which is available for download using nltk:
+We will use the Reuters ModApte dataset and the Movie Reviews dataset, both of which are available for download using nltk:

         python
         import nltk

         nltk.download("reuters")
+        nltk.download("movie_reviews")